OSCP vs LPT (Master): A Comparison by Someone with Both

 Several months back, I passed the Offensive Security Certified Professional (OSCP) certification examination.
 I had originally hoped to get the certification within three or four months of starting, but it took me a total of eight months to finally complete it.
 I had to take a break in the middle to teach several classes and focus on work, so I could not devote my full attention to the labs.

 Before taking the LPT (Master) examination, I searched around the internet to find anyone who had taken both the OSCP and the LPT (Master) and written up a comparison.
 Many people asked the question, “How do the two courses compare?”, but no one seemed to have an answer.
 Since I could not find a comparison, I thought I would write one up.

 Both certifications are challenging, but they differ greatly in what they attempt to teach and to measure.
-The OSCP is a very advanced course which is focused primarily on what I call “hard-core hacking skills.”
+The OSCP is a very advanced course that is focused primarily on what I call “hard-core hacking skills.”
 These include skills such as: